Seotay/WBM_Classification/README.md

 # Wafer Defect Classification

 ## Purpose
-This repository implements a **CNN-based wafer defect pattern classification framework** designed for severe class imbalance conditions in real semiconductor manufacturing environments.
+This repository implements a **CNN-based wafer bin map defect classification framework** for realistic semiconductor manufacturing data with severe class imbalance.

-The model is evaluated on the **full labeled WM-811K dataset (172,950 samples)** without excluding wafers with irregular resolutions or aspect ratios.
+The project is based on the full labeled **WM-811K dataset (172,950 samples)** and keeps the dominant `None` class in validation and test sets to evaluate performance under production-like class distributions.

 ## Workflow